 School counselors are available to confer with students in areas which may extend beyond academic matters.
-While the conferences are generally confidential, the counselor may need to disclose certain information to parents, school administration, or other authorities.
+While the conferences are generally confidential, the counselor may need to disclose certain information to parents/guardians, school administration, or other authorities.

 Sacred Heart Academy does not employ a school counselor.
-However, if there is a crisis, such as the death of a student or faculty member, the Academy will reach out to Catholic Charities and/or Two Hearts Catholic Counseling, Winchester, VA, for support.
-Parents are welcome to reach out to Two Hearts Catholic Counseling if they feel that counseling services would be helpful for their child.
-While the conferences are generally confidential, the counselor may need to disclose certain information to parents, school administration or other authorities.
+However, if there is a crisis, such as the death of a student or faculty member, the Academy will offer access to several Catholic counseling or therapy groups in the area.
+While therapy sessions are generally confidential, the counselor may need to disclose certain information to parents, school administration or other authorities with parental approval in the best interests of the student.